ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 1. Remove button: Pressing this button will remove the user from the lab.

-1. Lab manager permission button, if the user is not a lab manager you will be able to grant manager permissions.
+1. Lab manager permission button: If the user is not a lab manager you will be able to grant manager permissions.
 If the user is a lab manager you will be able to remove their lab manager permissions here.

 ## Lab Management in JupyterHub